TheDarkKnightSujo/CosmicConquest-SSRP/README.md

-# 🎮 Dynamic Tic Tac Toe (React.js)
+# 🚀 Cosmic Conquest 🪐

-A flexible and dynamic Tic Tac Toe game built with React.js.
+A space-themed Tic-Tac-Toe game built with React.js.
+It is flexible and dynamic Tic Tac Toe game built with React.js.
 This version supports custom board sizes, allowing players to enjoy Tic Tac Toe beyond the traditional 3x3 grid!

 ## 🚀 Live Demo